-1.3.1 Regulates the organisation of work, regarding the prevention of legalisation of illegally obtained funds (money laundering) and financing of terrorism;
+1.3.1 Regulates the organization of work, regarding the prevention of legalisation of illegally obtained funds (money laundering) and financing of terrorism;

 1.3.2 Sets the obligations and obligatory procedures for the employees regarding internal control;

-1.3.3 Sets the terms for the fulfilment of obligations by the employees and sets the authorized control persons.
+1.3.3 Sets the terms for the fulfillment of obligations by the employees and sets the authorized control persons.

 1.4 The AML policy contains further programs;

 1.4.1 The program for the overview of internal control methods;